Calsus/RabbitMQManagementTool/README.md

 ## Running the project

-### Running RabbitMQMessagePublisher locally
+### Running RabbitMQ Management Tool locally

 * Start up docker containing the RabbitMQ:
     * docker-compose up
-* Run the RabbitMQMessagePublisher.jar file from the target folder
+* Run the RabbitMQManagementTool.jar file from the target folder

 ## Using the application